mamund/errors/README.md

 ```

 ## General `mamund` Extension
-The default RFC7807 extension you can expect is `mamund`:
+The default RFC7807 extension you can expect is `mamund` (see exmaple below).
+All the `mamund` extension properties are OPTIONAL.
+Other properties MAY appear.
+Clients SHOULD ignore any properties/values you do not recognize or understand.

 ```
 {